Famous-Spiegeltent/coursera-getting-and-cleaning-data/README.md

    * activity_labels.txt
 3. Install **reshape2** package.

+##### The R script takes the following steps:
+1. Read the training and test data sets.
+2. Merge the training and test data sets to create one data set.
+3. Extract mean and standard deviation values for each measurement.
+4. Use descriptive activity names to label the activities.
+5. Label the data set with descriptive variable names.
+6. Create a tidy data set with an average of each variable for each activity and each subject.

-##### The output of this R code is a tidy data set.
+##### The output of this R code is a tidy data set (tidyData.txt and tidyData.csv).
 More details about the data set and the variables can be found in the code book.